kash1701/Example-Code/README.txt

 "Mapping your Customers" uses zip code information to plot the customer distribution onto a U.S. map.

 "Bayesian Updating" illustrates the Bayesian updating process, which is commonly used in learning models.
+-Apologies for the exposed Latex - GitHub does not yet support this